akeneo/pim-docs/cookbook/custom_entity/creating_an_attribute_type.rst

 Registering the New Product Value Class
 ---------------------------------------

-Configure the parameter for the ProductValue class :
+Configure the parameter for the ProductValue class:

 .. literalinclude:: ../../src/Acme/Bundle/CatalogBundle/Resources/config/entities.yml
    :language: yaml